BigBang1112/bigbang1112/README.md

 My name is Petr Pivoňka and I do stuff under the alias BigBang1112.

 I touched my first coding book (website development respectively) when I was 9 years old, and got introduced to C# when I was 12 thanks to the amazing [thenewboston YouTube tutorials](https://www.youtube.com/watch?v=x_9lfHjYtVg&list=PL0EE421AE8BCEBA4A) (because I wanted to make a Windows app).
-This is where I found my developer-self and it changed everything.
+This is where I found my developer-self and it changed everything in my life.

 I'm currently studying Business Informatics at University of South Bohemia in České Budějovice.